owncloud/ocis/ocis/deployment/ocis_wopi.md

   Set your domain for the oCIS frontend in `OCIS_DOMAIN=`, eg. `OCIS_DOMAIN=ocis.owncloud.test`.

-  If you want to change the OIDC client id of th ownCloud Web frontend, you can do this by setting the name to `OCIS_OIDC_CLIENT_ID=`.

   You also must override three default secrets in `IDP_LDAP_BIND_PASSWORD`, `STORAGE_LDAP_BIND_PASSWORD` and `OCIS_JWT_SECRET` in order to secure your oCIS instance.
 Choose some random strings eg. from the output of `openssl rand -base64 32`.
 For more information see [secure an oCIS instance]({{< ref "./#secure-an-ocis-instance" >}}).

   By default the oCIS WOPI server extension will be started in the `latest` version.
 If you want to start a specific version of oCIS WOPI server set the version to `OCIS_WOPISERVER_DOCKER_TAG=`.
 Available versions can be found on [Docker Hub](https://hub.docker.com/r/owncloud/ocis-wopiserver/tags?page=1&ordering=last_updated).